MicroJoe/tpl/README.md

 The name of the file must end with `.txt` and will be used as the template name (for example `my_template.txt`).

-This text file contains text and fields represented by double braces, like `{{ year }}` ; fields will be replaced by their value during generation.
+This text file contains text and fields surrounded by double braces, like `{{ year }}` ; fields will be replaced by their value during generation.

 Example template: